Playing is Learning

 Logo Development

 When developing the logo, I started sketching everything that came to mind.
 I took some initial sketches and moved those to vector, feeling out colors and feel.
 I asked for feedback from fellow designers and my initial vector renderings were rejected.
 A fellow designer looked at my sketches and asked me about this sketch I had of a little kid holding a pencil.
 I wouldn’t have thought anything of it if he didn’t point it out.
-I sketched more from there and then went to vector render my sketch.
-I played with type, finessed the kid, and had what I thought was a final logo.
+I sketched more from there and then went to vector to render my sketch.
+I played with type, finessed the logo, and had what I thought was a final logo.
 After doing a feedback review with parents at the Children’s Museum, they expressed that the logo didn’t really match or inspire the tagline “playing is learning.”
 They expressed that a child holding a pencil wasn’t really playful.
 I took the feedback and changed it to the child riding the pencil like a rocketship.
 I also added a helmet to address other feedback to ensure the child did not lean towards any gender so all kids felt they could see themselvs in this logo.
 I valued every single criticism, collaboration, feedback, and critique during this process.
-It would not have allowed me to achieve this logo.

 Icons